IPUMS PMA Survey Notes

 Maternal and Newborn Health

 In Ethiopia, PMA has collected panel data on maternal and newborn health in separate cohorts, and the survey design has changed over time.
+For all cohorts, each record is an infant (both live and stillbirth).
+There are several cases of twins, in which case the attributes of the mother and the household are attached on each infant's record.
+Therefore, in each file, mothers of twins will be represented twice.

 2016-2017 Cohort